Cycling for BPAN research - Million Dollar Bike Ride 2023

 German-British family takes up the fight with BPAN

 Kelly Sayers and Oliver Feiler have recently started asking for support from their friends and professional networks.
-To this end, they have set up the "Emily Feiler's Fight" fundraising campaign: https://www.justgiving.com/fundraising/emilyfeilersfight
+To this end, they have founded the fundraising campaign "Emily Feiler's Fight": https://www.justgiving.com/fundraising/emilyfeilersfight

 Photo: Kelly Sayers

-Guideline with recommendations for the treatment of BPAN available
+Guide with recommendations for the treatment of BPAN available

-Guideline with recommendations for the treatment of BPAN available
+Guide with recommendations for the treatment of BPAN available

 https://de.wikipedia.org/wiki/Beta-Propeller-Protein-assoziierte_Neurodegeneration

-A translation is planned for the coming year.
+A translation is planned for next year.

-Six patient organizations representing people with BPAN (NBIA Disorders Association in the USA, Hoffnungsbaum e.
-V. in Germany, Stichting Ijzersterk in the Netherlands and three organizations that deal exclusively with BPAN: BPAN Warriors in the USA, BPAN France and Autour du BPAN, both in France) have made a start with RARE-X, a newly founded non-profit organization.
-Other rare diseases will gradually be included.
+Six patient organizations representing people with BPAN (NBIA Disorders Association in the U.S., Hoffnungsbaum e.V. in Germany, Stichting Ijzersterk in the Netherlands and three organisations dedicated exclusively to BPAN: BPAN Warriors in the USA, BPAN France and Autour du BPAN, both in France) have made a start with RARE-X, a newly founded non-profit organisation.
+Other rare diseases are gradually being included.

 Original article by Patricia Wood, translated and revised by Markus Nielbock